Rieavie/Pacmann-Probability-Course-Project/README.md

 # Pacmann-Probability-Course-Project
 FInal Project for Probability course in Pacmann
-This project is about Insurance Company.
+This project is to analyze health cost data.
+Explanation of this project can be found in: